Neuroscientist: Job outlook

-Neuroscience is expecting job growth of about 8% from 2014 to 2024, a considerably average job growth rate when compared to other professions.
+Neuroscience is expecting job growth of about 8% from 2014 to 2024, a considerably greater than average job growth rate when compared to other professions.
 Factors leading to this growth include an aging population, new discoveries leading to new areas of research, and increasing utilization of medications.
 Government funding for research will also continue to influence the demand for this specialty.

 Education

 Neuroscientists typically enroll in a four-year undergraduate program and then move on to a PhD program for graduate studies.
 Once finished with their graduate studies, neuroscientists may continue doing postdoctoral work to gain more lab experience and explore new laboratory methods.
 In their undergraduate years, neuroscientists typically take physical and life science courses to gain a foundation in the field of research.
 Typical undergraduate majors include biology, behavioral neuroscience, and cognitive neuroscience.

 Many colleges and universities now have PhD training programs in the neurosciences, often with divisions between cognitive, cellular and molecular, computational and systems neuroscience.